APIPatterns/Moostodon/docs/MoovingStories/MoostodonStory-BuildingARealApp.md

         return newStatus;
     }
 ```

 However, in order to Post a status, the user must be logged in.
 Mastodon supports two different types of authentication flows.
 One is the OAuth2 Client Credentials flow that is used to acquire a token for an application.
 The other is the OAuth2 Authorization Code flow that is used to acquire a token for a user.
+Kiota has a plug-in model for authentication providers and we have implemented the OAuth2AuthProvider to enable the generated API client to request a new token when a request is made.
+This keeps the code that is calling the API, separated from token handling code, as can be seen in the aboce example, that posts a status on behalf a user but has no auth related code.

-The following code shows two methods that the MastonService class exposes to enable getting the right kind of token.
+The following code shows two methods that the MastonService class exposes to enable the application to get the right kind of token before making an API call.

 ```csharp
     internal async Task LoginApp(CancellationToken cancellationToken = default)